-NOAA (2005a) identifies two sensitive fin fish MUS: the adult bigeye scad occurs in seasonally high concentrations June through December at two locations within Apra Harbor; and the scalloped hammerhead, which occurs during seasonal spawning (January - March) at one location extending from the entrance channel to the western edge of Big Blue reef, north to Jade Shoals (a HAPC), and easterly into Sasa Bay (see Figure 11.1-13).
-The hammerhead pupping event is reported to be extremely rare (personal communications with Steve Smith, [Navy 2009b]).
+NOAA (2005a) identifies two sensitive fin fish MUS: the adult bigeye scad, in seasonally high (June - December) at two locations within Apra Harbor; and the scalloped hammerhead, which occurs during seasonal spawning (January - March) at one location extending from the entrance channel to the western edge of Big Blue reef, north to Jade Shoals (a HAPC), and easterly into Sasa Bay (refer to Figure 11.1-11).
+The hammerhead spawning is reported to be extremely rare (personal communications with Steve Smith, [Navy 2009c]).
 In addition, the shoal areas, which contain numerous CREMUS including high live coral coverage (50% to <100%) and coral areas of special significance, fringe the navigational channel bend and fairway for the approach into Inner Apra Harbor.
 The six coral areas of special significance within Outer Apra Harbor, were designated by NOAA resource experts as those areas that should be highly prioritized for protection following spills due to various reasons (e.g., species diversity, abundance of soft coral species, high percent cover, sensitive habitat for fish/invertebrates, having structure-building potential that may lead to high diversity/high coral cover in the future, etc.) (NOAA 2005a).

-In general, the threatened green sea turtle is frequently sighted in Outer Apra Harbor, while the endangered hawksbill sea turtle has been recorded rarely.
+In general, the threatened green sea turtle is frequently sighted in Apra Harbor, while the endangered hawksbill sea turtle has been recorded occasionally.
 The green and hawksbill sea turtles are the only special-status species reported in Apra Harbor.

 Sea turtles have been observed to nest during all months of the year on Guam, however the peak of nesting activity occurs from April to July.
-Sea turtles nesting activity has been reported from three Apra Harbor locations: Adotgan Dangkolo (Dangkolo) (green sea turtles), Adotgan Dikiki (Dikiki) (hawksbill sea turtle), and Kilo Wharf (green sea turtle) (Grimm and Farley 2008).
-Historic records of sea turtle nesting include a hawksbill reported at a beach near Sumay Cove in 1997 and a general report of nesting at a beach near the Sea Plane Ramp (COMNAV Marianas 2007b) (see Figure 11.1-13).
-No activity has occurred at these areas since this reported event (Grimm and Farley 2008, Navy 2009a).
+Sea turtles nesting activity has been reported from three Apra Harbor locations: Adotgan Dangkolo (Dangkolo) (green sea turtles), Adotgan Dikiki (Dikiki) (hawksbill sea turtle), and Kilo Wharf (green sea turtle) (COMNAV Marianas 2008).
+Historic records of sea turtle nesting include a hawksbill reported at a beach near Sumay Cove in 1997 and a general report of nesting at a beach near the Sea Plane Ramp (COMNAV Marianas 2007b) (refer to Figure 11.1-11Figure 11.1-11).
+No activity has occurred at these areas since this reported event (COMNAV Marianas 2008, Navy 2009b).
 In general, turtles nest and hatch at night.
 They cue in on natural light to orient toward the ocean; however the bright lights from the dredging platforms may confuse adult nesting turtles and hatchlings into orienting away from the open ocean (COMNAV Marianas 2007b).